Table of Contents Hide

-- A Calendar of Pagan Holidays
+- A Calendar of Pagan Holidays.

-- Crystal Healing Symbolism
+- Crystal Healing Symbolism.

-- Spells & Rituals
+- Personal Spells & Rituals.

-- Herbs and their uses (blog post here)
+- Herbs and their uses (blog post here).

-- Affirmations (blog post here)
+- Affirmations (blog post here).

-It’s a UK monthly subscription box, filled with rituals, herbs, candles, incense and crystals, curated by some lovely witches.
+It’s a UK monthly subscription box, filled with rituals, herbs, candles, incense, and crystals, curated by some lovely witches.
 They also include fun little witchy lifestyle gifts like enamel pins, tote bags, and cups, which I always appreciate.